 A manuscript may flow through multiple journals and rounds of review before it’s published.
-This means that authors can sometimes wait many months before publication, with the efforts of reviewers and editors expended at each stage.
+This means that authors can sometimes wait many months before publication, with the efforts of editors and reviewers expended at each stage.

-At the point that they decide to reject an article, journal editors are given the opportunity to identify that a manuscript may be suitable for publication elsewhere (i.e. that it is not fundamentally unsound).
-They do this by selecting a ‘Reject – Unsuitable’ decision option.
+At the point that you decide to reject an article from your journal, you’ll be given the opportunity to identify if a manuscript may be suitable for publication elsewhere.
+You do this by selecting a ‘Reject – Unsuitable’ decision option.

-The service puts researchers first, helping authors transfer rejected submissions to other suitable journals so they can publish important work quickly.
+The service puts researchers first, helping authors find the right home to publish their research.
 Given the success of this program, we’re expanding it to give authors a wider range of options from Taylor & Francis journals and platforms.

 If you’re a society partner or editor of a Taylor & Francis journal that isn’t currently part of the transfer service, we may shortly be in touch about extending this to your journal’s authors too.

 For journals in relevant subject areas, rejected authors will also begin to see F1000Research as an alternative recommendation.
 F1000Research is a new part of the Taylor & Francis Group which offers an innovative publishing process.
 Submitted articles are rapidly published on the F1000Research platform, after a comprehensive set of prepublication checks.
 This is then followed by open and transparent peer review.